EUROVOLC-ML/VolUnD-Toolkit/README.md

   - lr: starting learning rate; default 0.00001
   - device: processor to use for training (cpu or cuda); default “cuda”
 * visualizationSetup.txt: to configure visualization parameters.
 Parameters:
   - logs_dir: folder where to find the previously saved training sessions
+  - tensorboard_port: set tensorboard port to view telemetry on browser; default 6006
 * testingSetup.txt: to configure the testing parameters.
 Parameters:
   - checkpoint: model to be validated (it can be a specific checkpoint file or the folder containing all checkpoints; in this case, the best checkpoint based on training loss will be selected)
   - test_dir: folder where the dataset files for the testing phase are located